-Andy Soper starts his fifth year as head coach for the Laker Men’s and Women’s golf programs.
+Andy Soper starts his seventh year as head coach for the Laker Men’s and Women’s golf programs.
 He is a graduate of Buena Vista University where he received his Bachelor’s Degree in Business Management/Entrepreneurship and was a member of the Men’s golf team.
 He also holds a Master’s Degree from Iowa State University.
-Coach Soper and his wife, Erin, reside in Estherville.
+Coach Soper and his wife, Erin, reside in Estherville, with their daughter Anna.

 While in High School Andy was a four sport Letter winner - Golf (4) Baseball (4), Basketball (3), and Football (2).
 He was an All-Conference performer as well as All-District performer.
 He was also an Estherville Daily News player of the year twice in Golf, and once in Basketball.
 As a sophomore he helped lead his team to a Conference Tournament Championship as well as the State Tournament where he got his first hole-in-one.
 As a junior he was the Conference Tournament Medalist.
 His senior year was highlighted by Medalist honors at the Sectional Meet.
 Aside from Golf Andy was active in three other sports where he was a two year all conference player in Baseball.
 He was named Athlete of the Year his Senior Year while being on the honor roll throughout high school.